ehsanmqn/django-morse/readme.md

-The Morse project for demonestrating Docker, Docker Compose and RabbitMQ experience
+The very simple Morse messaging with Django, Docker, Docker Compose and RabbitMQ

 ## Table of contents